andrew/ultimate-awesome/README.md

 - [awesome-github-wechat-app](https://github.com/xn2113/awesome-github-wechat-app) - 微信小程序开源项目汇总.
 - [awesome-react](https://github.com/acrool/awesome-react) - A collection of awesome things regarding React ecosystem.
 - [fucking-awesome-eslint](https://github.com/correia-jpv/fucking-awesome-eslint) - A list of awesome ESLint plugins, configs, etc. With repository stars⭐ and forks🍴.
-- [fucking-es6-tools](https://github.com/correia-jpv/fucking-es6-tools) - An aggregation of tooling for using ES6 today.
-With repository stars⭐ and forks🍴.
 - [awesome-angular-components](https://github.com/is2ei/awesome-angular-components) - Catalog of Angular 2+ Components & Libraries.
 - [awesome-web-cn](https://github.com/left0ver/awesome-web-cn) - 收集JavaScript实用的工具,以及react,vue的一些好用的组件.
 - [awesome-nord](https://github.com/luke-beep/awesome-nord) - Discover a curated selection of sleek and stylish themes inspired by the Nord color palette.
 From code editors to desktop environments, elevate your workspace experience with this collection of Nord-inspired themes.